MatrixManAtYrService/htty/agent-primers/packaging.md

 }
 ```

-This architecture ensures clean separation of concerns while providing maximum flexibility for different use cases.
+This architecture provides clean separation of concerns and flexibility for different use cases.